TABLE OF CONTENTS

-If the claimant submits its claim orally or in writing, the civil law notary proceeding in the case will be the notary to whom the claim was submitted, while electronic claims are assigned automatically to a civil law notary by a computer program.
+Claims submitted orally or on paper are dealt with by the civil law notary to whom the claim was submitted, while electronic claims are assigned automatically to a civil law notary by a computer program.

 1.3 Formal requirements

-Applications for issuing an order for payment must be submitted in writing, on the corresponding form, or orally.
+Applications to have an order for payment issued must be submitted either in writing, on the corresponding form, or orally.

 1.3.1 Is the use of a standardised form obligatory? (if yes, where can that form be obtained?)

 It is obligatory to use a standardised form for both electronic and paper-based submissions.
-The form may be downloaded from the homepage of the Hungarian Chamber of Civil Law Notaries or obtained from the notaries.
+The form may be downloaded from the website of the MOKK or obtained from the notaries.